 Please note: It is an offence to give false information.
 Giving false information may result in prosecution.

-The Poll Clerk with give you your ballot paper which will say how many candidates you can vote for.
-Simply take the ballot paper to a polling booth and put a cross next to the candidate or candidates you wish to vote for.
+The Presiding Officer will give you your ballot paper which will say how many candidates you can vote for.
+Simply take the ballot paper to a polling booth and put a cross next to the candidate or depending on the election, candidates you wish to vote for.